Dotaxon/MavenDiscordBot/README.md

 ## Important Note:

-By local .wav files you have to use absolute paths you can configure these in:
+If you want to use local .wav files you have to use absolute paths.
+You can configure these in:

 src > main > resources > paths or paths-linux